 The curriculum is based on the new National Curriculum, but it is enriched further with trips out and visitors in, fantastic venues for sporting activities and participation in Nationally accredited courses, such as the English Speaking Board Junior Awards.
 Teachers use Letters and Sounds to teach synthetic phonics.

-Our school has been recently accredited with a Gold Artsmark for our work in arts and culture.
+Our school has been accredited with a Gold Artsmark for our work in arts and culture.
 The school also holds the School Games Gold award.

 Click on the links below to find out more about what is being taught in each classroom: